SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-mac-addressbook.md

 1. [!include[Open Import](includes/open-import.md)]

 2. Click the Mac icon ( ![icon][img2] ) under **Select an import source**.
-Mac Address book will open and a dialog will be displayed while the export from Address book is in progress.
+Mac Address book will open and a dialog is displayed while the export from Address book is in progress.

     <details><summary>Is an error message displayed?</summary>